-As discussed above, the District's fund financial statements are combined with the governmentwide financial statements.
+The District's fund financial statements are combined with the government-wide financial statements.
 The fund financial statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balances.

 Governmental Funds

 The District has three governmental funds and considers each to be a major fund.